imskojs/workFlowNotes/README.md

 title bar / content.

 Note: Rule of thumb indicates one of seperate states, abstract states, or stateParams must be used for above situations but which one to use depends on situations that maybe obvious.

+# CSS
+## width, margin-left, margin-right, padding-left, padding-right
+use .col .col-x% when possible otherwise use vw.
+.col within in .col calculate by 0.innerCol%relativeToView / 0.outerCol%RelativeToView

+## height
+Use vw

+## margin-top, margin-bottom
+Use vh